iambmelt/TrainingContent/O3651/O3651-3 Getting started with Apps for SharePoint/Lab.md

 4. In the **New Project** dialog, find the **App for SharePoint 2013** project template under the **Templates > Visual C# >   Office / SharePoint > Apps** section.
 Enter a name of **My First SharePoint Hosted App**, a location of **C:\DevProjects** and a Solution name of **MyFirstSharePointHostedApp** and then click **OK** button.
 <br />![](Images/Fig01.png)

 5. In the **New app for SharePoint** wizard, enter the URL for your Office 365 Developer site and select **SharePoint-hosted** for the app hosting model.
-When done, complete the wizard by clicking the **Finish** button.
+This will be https://[your-newly-created-O365-site].sharepoint.com/   When done, complete the wizard by clicking the **Finish** button.
 <br />![](Images/Fig02.png)

 6. Examine the default project setup for a SharePoint-Hosted app.
 As you can see, it is like a traditional SharePoint solution-based project because you have a Features and Packages node.